-MISSION: Provides national leadership and guidance to the multidisciplinary highway community in ensuring the Federal Highway Administration's (FHWA) Federal-aid Highway Program (FAHP) is delivered in a nondiscriminatory and equitable manner for all users and leads the internal programs of Equal Employment Opportunity (EEO), Disability and Reasonable Accommodations, and Prevention of Harassment that ensures diversity, equity, inclusion, and accessibility to the Federal workforce.
-Co-leads equity corporate efforts with FHWA's Office of Planning, Environment, and Realty that align with the U.S. Department of Transportation's (DOT) and FHWA's Strategic Plans and supports FHWA's Executive Director in the implementation of DOT's Equity Action Plan.
+highway community in ensuring the FAHP is delivered in a nondiscriminatory and equitable manner for all users and leads the internal programs of EEO, Disability and Reasonable Accommodations, and Prevention of Harassment that ensures diversity, equity, inclusion and access to the Federal workforce.

 - a) Advocacy: Serves as FHWA's advocate and national leader for civil rights stewardship and proactive compliance with program requirements in a manner that promotes effective and efficient program delivery.
-Provides national policy, guidance, training, and compliance on external civil rights, as well as internal programs, including EEO, Disability and Reasonable Accommodations, and Prevention of Harassment. - b) Affirmative Equal Employment Opportunity: Serves as FHWA's experts to demonstrate a comprehensive approach to advancing equity for all, including people of color, people with disabilities, and others who experience inequality.
-Advances equity, civil rights, racial justice, and equal opportunity through a systematic approach to ensure equity in decision making processes, policies, and programs and in DOT's workforce.
+Provides national policy, guidance, training, and compliance on external civil rights, as well as internal programs, including EEO, Disability and Reasonable Accommodations, and Prevention of Harassment. - b) Equity, Diversity, Inclusion, and Access: Serves as FHWA's experts to demonstrate a comprehensive approach to advancing equity for all, including people of color, people with disabilities, and others who experience inequality.
+Advances equity, civil rights, racial justice, and equal opportunity through a systematic approach to ensure equity in decisionmaking processes, policies, and programs and in DOT's workforce.